shivannis/xandr-docs-public/xandr-docs/articles/invest/additional-geo-restrictions-ali.md

 > [!NOTE]
 > Postal code list, postal code and political district include/exclude functionality should be consistent.

 Political Geography Targeting allows political buyers to target geographies based on legislative district boundaries.
-The feature is available within the existing geo targeting module in Invest, and it's called "Political District (US Only)".
+The feature is available within the existing geo targeting module in Microsoft Invest, and it's called "Political District (US Only)".
 The Political District Targeting allows buyers to target the following political geography levels:

 - Congressional District
 - State Senate District